 Tree plantations of a few coniferous species now provide a large part of Australian-grown wood supplies.
 The large scale establishment of these plantations was commenced by State Forest Services early this century, and in the case of South Australia, last century, to overcome the shortage of native coniferous timber.
 In an eleven year period covered by the Softwood Forestry Agreements Acts 1967, 1972 and 1976, the Commonwealth provided financial assistance to the States in the order of \$55 million for an extended program of softwood plantation development.
-A further Act in 1978, authorised financial assistance over the five year period terminating 30 June 1982 for the maintenance of the area of plantations established previously with Commonwealth funds.
+A further Act in 1978, provided funds for a five year period to 30 June 1982 for the maintenance of the area of plantations established previously with Commonwealth funds.